 Inspiration Point is my favorite hike in SB because it is a relatively easy hike (if you walk fast it will take you about 45 minutes) and offers amazing views of the city, harbor and coast from the top!
 The trailhead is located up behind the Santa Barbara Mission.
 Warning – when parking at the trailhead make sure you stay within the white lines along the side of the road and do not block any driveways or you will get a ticket.
 Also watch out for poison oak, which grows along the trail in the fall months.

 Santa Barbara is one of the best places to learn how to surf in all of California!
 Protected by the Channel Islands, the beaches in SB County offer great beginner waves in Carpinteria at Santa Claus Beach or 15 minutes south down at Mondos.
 In the summer months the water is pretty warm but you’ll still need a wetsuit, which your surf teacher will provide.
-I recommend taking a lesson with Surf Happens or you can book a private surf lesson with me!
+I recommend taking a private surf lesson with me!
 I teach all my lessons at Mondos because it is, in my opinion, the very best place to learn.
 I call it the Waikiki of California because it offers a long, mellow wave and a shallow sand bottom, making it easy to paddle out and catch waves.